BassamTechGPT/React-Native/README.md

 # React-Native
-This is a Beginners Tutorial for React Native
+I have attached the React Native Projects in each folder for practice and portfolio purposes.